-I've worked with five different counselors (long-term, not just as a one-time basis) and I can say right now there are good and bad both out there.
+I've worked with five different counselors long-term, and there are both good and bad ones out there.
 It's important, when you seek help, to find a good one.
 They do exist, despite their lack of representation in YA lit.
 So today I thought I'd talk a bit about finding a good counselor, based off of my experience.

 Two years later, my family had some very difficult issues.
 I went to that same school counselor for help.
-These issues were the sort of things that school counselors should definitely be trained to help with, but she was extremely unhelpful once again, gave me no real advice or support, and essentially let me and my younger brothers down.
+These issues were the sort of things that school counselors should definitely be trained to help with, but she was extremely unhelpful once again, gave me no real advice or support, and let me and my younger brothers down.
 I went to her for a few weeks at her request and then just stopped.
-I had lost faith in me being able to get help.
-Later on, I discovered there was a trained psychologist working for the school district whom she could have turned to for help, but didn't.
+I had lost faith in being able to get help.
+Later on, I discovered there was a trained psychologist working for the school district whom she could have turned to for help if she needed it, but she hadn't.

 I didn't try counseling again until college.
 I suffered through years of undiagnosed OCD, along with fibromyalgia and family problems, without any professional help.
 I didn't believe I could find help.
 I certainly never suspected I had a mental illness that could be treated; I just thought this was the way that I was--a pessimist, moody, lacking in self-confidence.
 I thought I would be like that forever.